mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `chainstate_submit_block`

-Submit a block to be included in the chain
+Submit a block to be included in the blockchain.

+Note that the submission does not circumvent any validation process.
+This function is used by the wallet to submit valid blocks after successful staking.

 Parameters: